lltfm/openness/works/saltem_hoc/README.md

   [<img src="../../images/openness_gpt-screenshot-1.jpg" width="512"/>](../../images/openness_gpt-screenshot-1.jpg)

   > Note: Openness GPT may not always give a correct Saltem Hoc response.
-To fix this, tell it "please remember your instructions and restate your answer." and it will respond using the Saltem Hoc method and offer to create a mandala.
+To fix this, tell it "please remember your instructions and restate your answer" and it will respond using the Saltem Hoc method and offer to create a mandala.

 ### Example response: "What is magic?"